The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 Note: The sample at Two Receipts on One Sheet (c1012) shows how to create the second copy by using linked images, which offers a simpler way for creating an identical copy.

-- Open the template as usual.
+- Open the template.

 - Click to select the corresponding cells inside the duplicate area.
 In this case, we select K49 and K50.

-- Go to Excel "Home" ribbon tab.
-Pull down the "Paste" command group, and then choose "Paste Links" from the "Other Paste Options" group.
-This commands assigns formulas to the cells on the duplicate copy, so that they show the values from the corresponding cells inside the original copy.
+- Pull down the "Paste" command group, and then choose "Paste Links" from the "Other Paste Options" group.
+This command assigns formulas to the cells on the duplicate copy so that they show the values from the corresponding cells inside the original copy.

-- once for the cells inside the "Bill To" section (target address: F54:F58)
+- The cells in the "Bill To" section (target address: F54:F58)

-- once for the cells inside the "Ship To" section (target address: J54:J58)
+- The cells in the "Ship To" section (target address: J54:J58)

-- once for the cells under the label "P.O.#" , "Sales Rep. Name", "Ship Date", "Ship Method", "Terms" and "Due Date" (target address: D64:K64)
+- The cells under the label "P.O.#" , "Sales Rep. Name", "Ship Date", "Ship Method", "Terms", and "Due Date" (target address: D64:K64)

-- once for all the cells on the "InvBdy" ("Description" column, "Quantity" column, "Unit Price" column, "Line Total" column) (target address: D67:K70)
+- All the cells in the detail section ("Description" column, "Quantity" column, "Unit Price" column, and "Line Total" column) (target address: D67:K70)

-- Once for the cells on the summary section, from "Discount (Amount)" to "Total" (target address: I80:K84).
+- The cells in the summary section, from "Discount (Amount)" to "Total" (target address: I80:K84).

-- Once for the "Notes" field (target address: K82).
+- The "Notes" field (target address: K82).

 - Now drag your mouse to select all the cells inside the duplicate form.
 In this case, it is D47:K84.

-- Go to Excel "Page Layout" ribbon tab, choose "Print Area" and then "Set Print Area" from the "Page Setup" group.
-This tell Excel what to print when you execute the Print command.
+- Choose "Print Area" and then "Set Print Area" from the "Page Setup" group.

 Format and Specification